devops329/devops/instruction/deliverable6ScalableDeploy/deliverable6ScalableDeploy.md

 You should now be able to commit and push the workflow script to GitHub.
 This will trigger the container to be pushed to ECR where ECS will load it into Fargate and make it visible through your EC2 load balancer.

-After the container has been deploy you can test the backend by making curl requests.
+After the container has been deployed, you can test the backend by making curl requests.

 ```sh
 # Set the hostname - replace with your hostname